francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 % git config --global user.email franco@francoposa.io
 ```

-The changes will be saved in the global git config file.
+The changes will be saved in the global Git config file.

-You may confirm these changes several different ways, including:
+We can confirm these changes several different ways, including:
 * another call to `git confit --global --list`
-* manually viewing the global git config file with `cat`, `less`, or your preferred text editor
+* manually viewing the global Git config file with `cat`, `less`, or your preferred text editor
-* opening the global git config file with the system default text editor with `git config --global --edit`
+* opening the global Git config file with the system default text editor with `git config --global --edit`

 **Bonus: Set the Default Branch Name to `main`**